aefarrell/aefarrell.github.io/_posts/2022-09-23-adiabatic-compressible-flow.md

 ## References

 + <a name="albright-2009">Albright</a>, Lyle F. *Albright's Chemical Engineering Handbook*.
 Boca Raton: CRC Press, 2009.
-+ <a name="chhabra-2018">Chhabra</a>, R. P. and V. Shankar. *Coulson and Richardson's Chemical Engineering: Volume 1A: Fluid Flow: Fundamentals and Applications*, 7th ed.
++ <a name="chhabra-2018">Chhabra</a>, R. P. and V. Shankar. *Coulson and Richardson's Chemical Engineering: Volume 1A: Fluid Flow: Fundamentals and Applications*.
+7th ed.
 Amsterdam: Elsevier, 2018.
-+ <a name="coker-2007">Coker</a>, A. Kayode. *Ludwig's Applied Process Design for Chemical and Petrochemical Plants*, 4th ed.
++ <a name="coker-2007">Coker</a>, A. Kayode. *Ludwig's Applied Process Design for Chemical and Petrochemical Plants*.
+4th ed.
 Amsterdam: Elsevier, 2007
 + <a name="crane-2013">Crane</a>. *TP410M Flow of Fluids*.
 Stamford, Connecticut: Crane, 2013.
-+ <a name="hall-2018">Hall</a>, Stephen M. *Rules of Thumb for Chemical Engineers*, 6th ed.
++ <a name="hall-2018">Hall</a>, Stephen M. *Rules of Thumb for Chemical Engineers*.
+6th ed.
 Amsterdam: Elsevier, 2018
-+ <a name="tilton-2007">Tilton</a>, James N. "Fluid and Particle Dynamics" in *Perry's Chemical Engineers' Handbook*, 8th ed.
++ <a name="tilton-2007">Tilton</a>, James N. "Fluid and Particle Dynamics" in *Perry's Chemical Engineers' Handbook*.
+8th ed.
 Edited by Don W. Green, New York: McGraw Hill, 2007.